Frequently Asked Questions (FAQ)

 - How do I contact the other Qualification Lists?

-- What if I live in Texas, but my production center is LA?
+- What if I live somewhere else, but my production center is Los Angeles?

 - Can I use days worked as a Production Supervisor for placement on the QL?

-- If I am listed on the 3rd Area QL, where am I eligible to take employment?
+- If I am listed on the Third Area QL, where am I eligible to take employment?
 Southern California QL?
 New York QL?

 - What if I’m a UPM on the QL but I get a job as a 1st AD?
-I’m a 1st AD and I get a job as a 2nd AD?
+What if I’m a 1st AD and I get a job as a 2nd AD?

 - Can I change from one QL to another?